 “The stock had gotten to a point at which maybe both private-equity and strategic buyers became interested, much more so than they would have been when the stock was almost twice as high,” Lakner said in a phone interview.
 “Just from that perspective, all of a sudden it becomes much more attractive as a takeover candidate.”

 Warnaco licenses the Calvin Klein Jeans brand from PVH Corp.
-(PVH), which bought Calvin Klein’s company from the designer in 2003.
+(PVH:US), which bought Calvin Klein’s company from the designer in 2003.
 True Religion could now fill a hole for Warnaco after PVH said in March that it will reacquire the Calvin Klein Europe license, Anderson said.

 Deborah Abraham, a spokeswoman for New York-based Warnaco, said the company doesn’t comment on speculation, when asked whether it’s interested in acquiring True Religion.